 The scheme is aimed at students with a recognised undergraduate or master’s degrees from a highly regarded international university.
 These are institutions that have achieved top 50 ranking places in two out of three global surveys.

-The surveys include the Times Higher Education world university rankings, Quacquarelli Symonds world university rankings, and the Academic Ranking of World.
+The surveys include the Times Higher Education world university rankings, Quacquarelli Symonds world university rankings, as well as the Academic Ranking of World.

 The current approved list of institutions covers a number of colleges in USA, plus similar ranked universities in Canada, Hong Kong, Japan, Singapore, Australia, China, France, Switzerland, Sweden.

 The scheme recognises institutions where the student graduated up to five years ago.
-Applicants can check to see if their institution is listed on the Government website.
+Applicants can also check their institution against the Government website.

 Applicants for the scheme and their dependents must meet the entry requirements for knowledge of English and have the necessary financial means to support themselves.
 Applicants from a number of current and former British Commonwealth countries do not have to prove they meet the knowledge of English requirements.